top of page

 Where to Begin If You Want to Change Your Love Life in 2026

-Jump from strategy to strategy trying to force different outcomes, or
+• Jump from strategy to strategy, trying to force different outcomes, or

-Do nothing because they don't know where to begin.
+• Do nothing because they don't know where to begin.

-It’s to start with your energy.
+Instead, it’s to start with your energy.

 Research in psychology and neuroscience consistently shows that when we are low on physical or emotional energy, we are:

-More reactive
+• More reactive

-More anxious or avoidant
+• More anxious or avoidant

-Less emotionally resilient
+• Less emotionally resilient

-More likely to fall into old patterns under stress
+• More likely to fall into old patterns under stress

-Self-regulation - the ability to stay present, grounded and responsive rather than overwhelmed or shut down - is one of the strongest predictors of relationship satisfaction and emotional safety.
-And it’s always easier when you start with more energy in the system.
+In other words: the state of your nervous system shapes how you relate.
+Self-regulation - the ability to stay present, grounded, and responsive rather than overwhelmed or shut down - is one of the strongest predictors of relationship satisfaction and emotional safety.
+And it’s always easier when you start with more energy in your system.

 Step One: Notice What Depletes You